kevinythgnb/kevinythgnb.github.io/README.md

 Feeling accomplished enough with such an introduction to front-end development, I shifted my focus to post-graduate plans, with undergraduate commencement in just two months.

 ## January 2024
-Fast-forwarding several months, I finished the first semester of medical school and began our first organ system block--the Musculoskeletal and Skin course.
+Fast-forwarding several months, I finished my first semester at UT Southwestern Medical School and began the first organ system block--the Musculoskeletal and Skin course.
-Truth be told, I found dermatology to be overwhelmingly stale (no offense to any skin lovers/experts reading this--it's an important and necessary specialty).
+Truth be told, I found dermatology to be incredibly boring.
 <br><br>
 Naturally, I began looking for other topics to occupy my mind, eventually landing back on front-end development.
 As a long-time photographer, I was growing sick of the limitations of Instagram Stories and Highlights for posting my best shots.